assegaf/siptowhatsapp/README.md

 1. no 1. voice broadcast do multiple lot of calls in same time. which usually ACD less than 1 minute,
 2. no 2.
 OTP Voice
 3. no 3.
 IVR Blast/ Automation/ Automatic Dialer
 4. no 4.
-Dont cut call/force hangup before ended by sip2wa server, if you do this twice, will be rejected call for entire day.5
+[Filtered call] Dont cut call/force hangup before ended by sip2wa server, if you do this twice, will be rejected call for entire day.5
 5. no 5.
-If called person offline, then third call will be rejected automatocally.
+[Filtered call] If called person offline, then third call will be rejected automatocally.
 6. no 6.
-For non whatsapp, will be rejected automatically (we save non whatsapp database)
+[Filtered call] For non whatsapp, will be rejected automatically (we save non whatsapp database)

 we dont accept this request.